sergiovlvitorino/tokenmanager/README.md

 # TokenManager

-An API created to manage token.
+API built with the intention to manage access tokens.

 ## Installing